davecb/Play-it-Again-Sam/Running_Record-Reply_Tests.md

 ## Understanding what you're seeing
 In performance work, you're far more interested in how much time it takes to do something than in the bandwidth of the devices.
-The latter is easy to measure and advertise: the former is what you what you actually need.
+The latter is easy to measure and advertise: the former is what you actually need.

 If you know how long a device takes to do a task, you can provide enough of them to meet a performance target that is specified in seconds at a